-- The Thanksgiving Food Collection as well as other food drives as needed - A Mission Drive to provide financial report to one or two of many missions in the United States or outside of the country. - Camilla Hall Projects to benefit the IHM Sisters
+- The Thanksgiving Food Collection as well as other food drives as needed. - A Mission Drive to provide financial report to one or two of many missions in the United States or outside of the country. - Camilla Hall Projects to benefit the IHM Sisters. - A Mission Drive to provide financial support for various local, national and international charities.

-Additional efforts are always considered as the Villa Maria community senses a need
+Additional efforts are always considered as the Villa Maria community senses a need.